augmentedfabricationlab/climate_active_bricks/README.md

 # Climate Active Bricks

-**This project examines the microclimate effects of differentiated robotically fabricated brick facades.** ...
+**This project examines the microclimate effects of differentiated robotically fabricated brick facades.
+Through this course we will explore environmental modeling tools to quantify local impacts of brick walls.
+We will use computational simulations to provide optimized alternatives for robotically manufacturing of brick elements.
+These tools will support us in the process of design and decision making to understand the microclimatic impacts on human scale. **

 ![Brickwall Example 2](/docs/images/brickwall_ex2.jpg)